mev-fyi/data/README.md

 We've curated a selection of YouTube channels focused on MEV and related topics.
 Each channel's videos come with their respective transcripts to enable easy "Ctrl+F" searches.
 This repository offers an invaluable tool to parse video content with LLMs, create glossaries, definitions, and more.

+Disclaimer: each transcript is fetched from Youtube API and automatically generated.
+The Google algorithm generating said scripts is imperfect and some words can be misinterpreted.
+A possible upgrade to the transcript would be to fetch the audio (against Google ToS however) and use an API like AssemblyAI's to analyse the content and correct the transcript.

 ## Topics of Interest
 Flashbots' topics and definitions list [here](https://github.com/flashbots/mev-research/blob/main/topics.md) enumerates topics of interest to the MEV research community.
 These topics include:
 - Auction Design